-The synchronous reactive model [11] uses the notion of zero time for realtime programming.
+The synchronous reactive model [4] uses the notion of zero time for real-time programming.
 In this model, computation takes zero time.
 For any event that occurs, a synchronous reactive program computes a reaction in zero time.
 In practice, such a program must be checked to complete any reaction before another event occurs.
 The RSP reactor in a runtime system for synchronous reactive programs is typically a compiler-generated state automaton that uses an event queue and non-preemptively dispatches code to compute the reactions.
-In this case, the RSP scheduler is obsolete.
+The RSP scheduler is therefore trivial.
 The synchronous reactive model produces deterministic and highly efficient code.
-However, similar to the eventdriven model in the non-real-time world, system composition and distribution, and thus code maintenance and reuse are difficult.
+However, similar to the event-driven model in the nonreal-time world, system composition and distribution, and thus code maintenance and reuse are difficult.
 Nevertheless, synchronous reactive programming may in fact be interesting to the non-real-time event community.